Contact Our Department

 Art Appreciation: Provided by Community Volunteer who teaches youth to draw and paint.

-Lassen Career Network: Provides employment related services to youth including resume writing, completing job applications, interview
+Lassen Career Network: Provides employment related services to youth including resume writing, completing job applications, interview training and skills.

 Lassen County Juvenile Hall: Staff members may provide the following programs: